felipead/sqs-mega/README.md

 ---

-SQS MEGA is a minimal and resilient framework for async processing, event-streaming and pattern-matching that uses [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
+SQS MEGA is a minimal and fault-tolerant framework for async processing, event-streaming and pattern-matching that uses [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
 It also implements the → [**MEGA event protocol**](https://github.com/mega-distributed/event-mega).
 It has the following goals:

 - Simplicity
 - Resiliency